DreamCodes4Life/OpenUSDFundamentals/README.md

 ##  2.0- Before you start, things you need to know

 ##  2.1- Model Kinds, Model Hierarchy

+Model kinds are prim‑level metadata that classify a prim’s role in the model hierarchy.

 Group, assembly, component all inherit from the base kind “model” Subcomponent is the outlier